8 Amazing Videos to Teach and Practice Mindfulness with Kids

 We respect your privacy.
 Unsubscribe at anytime.

-I’ve seen and looked through lots of videos on YouTube to teach mindfulness and attention-focusing techniques to kiddos.
+There are tons videos on YouTube for how to teach mindfulness and attention-focusing techniques to kiddos.
 There are some amazing ones and a few that aren’t that great.

-Here are my favorite kids mindfulness videos that work well for kids ages 5-10 (and older, too!).
+Here are the best kids mindfulness videos that work well for kids ages 5-10 (and older, too!).

 Mindful Ozzy Introduces Mindfulness by Rekha Magon